BrownDog FAQ Page

 A: Tracking numbers are provided to you in an email confirming shipment when we have shipped your order.
 International mail shipments will be provided with a CN22 customs number.
 Some foreign countries' postal services use this number to track shipments all the way to the destination.

-Q: Can you ship using my UPS or FedEx account?
+Q: Can you ship using my UPS, FedEx, DHL or TNT account?

 A: Yes.
-You can include your UPS or FedEx account number and the associated postal code in a customer note on the order form or send them in an email.
+You can include your account number and the associated postal code along with your desired shipping service in a customer note on the online order form or send them to us in an email.

 Q: Are the op-amp ICs you sell genuine factory components?

 A: Yes.
-All of our third-party components are sourced from authorized U.S. distributors.
-Mouser, Digi-Key and Newark Element14 supply our op-amps.
+All of our third-party components are sourced from authorized U.S. distributors including Mouser, Digi-Key and Newark Element14.

 Q: I've never soldered surface mount parts before; is it difficult?